jessc/many-file-editor/README.md

 Open the Shoes app then open many_file_editor.rb.

-Paste in the text of the near-filenames.
+Paste or open a file with the near filenames.

 Add a Regex to change the near-filenames to proper filenames.
-Click "Apply Regex".
+Click "Apply".
 This will show the new filenames in the edit box to the right.

+Put in the extension to add to the filenames.
+Click "Apply".

-Click 'Open Files'.
+Click "Open Files".
 The window will change to a big edit box with each file.

-Edit the file, then click "Save" then "Next File" or "Previous File", depending on what you need.
+Edit the file, then click "Save" then "Next File" or "Previous File".

-Click "Exit" when you are done.
+Click "Exit" when you are done or "Main Window" to start over.

 Main Window: